AwesomeEcosystem/enjine/README.md

 > Lets build a digital global data flow infrastructure for an open, tranparent and effecient future!

+**scale** is a real time data management framework.

 # Concept

+> Lets build Data Cities with links which are like streets :)

 Parts of a full *data management backend* with implemented *authentication* are designed into classes for scalable architecture, which safes much time!